kingsdigitallab/alice-thornton/frontend/index.md

 While by no means the only seventeenth-century woman to write her own life story, Thornton is unusual in having written four different versions of her autobiography.
-Collectively, her books offer an extraordinarily rich insight into gentry life in seventeenth-century Yorkshire, at a time of civil war, plague, and a high infant mortality rate.
+Collectively, her books offer an extraordinarily rich insight into gentry life in seventeenth-century Yorkshire, at a time of civil war and  plague.

 This website will provide resources aimed at better understanding the life and work of Alice Thornton and, in due course, will host a fully searchable digital